AlphaGo versus Lee Sedol: Game 4

 AlphaGo responded poorly on move 79, at which time it estimated it had a 70% chance to win the game.
 Lee followed up with a strong move at white 82.
 AlphaGo's initial response in moves 83 to 85 was appropriate, but at move 87, its estimate of its chances to win suddenly plummeted, provoking it to make a series of very bad moves from black 87 to 101.
 David Ormerod characterised moves 87 to 101 as typical of Monte Carlo-based program mistakes.
 Lee took the lead by white 92, and An Younggil described black 105 as the final losing move.
-Despite good tactics during moves 131 to 141, AlphaGo proved unable to recover during the endgame and resigned.
+Despite good tactics during moves 131 to 141, AlphaGo could not recover during the endgame and resigned.
 AlphaGo's resignation was triggered when it evaluated its chance of winning to be less than 20%; this is intended to match the decision of professionals who resign rather than play to the end when their position is felt to be irrecoverable.

 An Younggil at Go Game Guru concluded that the game was "a masterpiece for Lee Sedol and will almost certainly become a famous game in the history of Go".
 Lee commented after the match that he considered AlphaGo was strongest when playing white (second).
 For this reason, he requested that he play black in the fifth game, which is considered more risky.

-David Ormerod of Go Game Guru stated that although an analysis of AlphaGo's play around 79–87 was not yet available, he believed it was a result of a known weakness in play algorithms which use Monte Carlo tree search.
-In essence, the search attempts to prune sequences which are less relevant.
-In some cases, a play can lead to a very specific line of play which is significant, but which is overlooked when the tree is pruned, and this outcome is therefore "off the search radar".
+David Ormerod of Go Game Guru stated that although an analysis of AlphaGo's play around 79–87 was not yet available, he believed it resulted from a known weakness in play algorithms that use Monte Carlo tree search.
+In essence, the search attempts to prune less relevant sequences.
+In some cases, a play can lead to a particular line of play which is significant but which is overlooked when the tree is pruned, and this outcome is therefore "off the search radar".